stephenafamo/bob/website/docs/models/view.md

 :::

-A view model provies the following methods:
+A view model provides the following methods:

 ## Name()